 Next, footwear.
 This absolutely cannot be overlooked, because no matter how comfortable your shirt and shorts when wet, I can think of no circumstances in which wet socks and shoes are a good time.
 Enjoying your socks being wet is like enjoying the taste of quinoa.
 No sane person likes either, but unlike quinoa, I can think of no health benefits of wet socks.

-If you want a more traditional shoe, we’ve been researching hybrid water/athletic shoes for wearing at the beach and on when we go hiking on wet trails, and the best options we’ve found are the Teva Churn (for men) and RYKA Hydro (for women).
-These are more expensive than normal water shoes, but they are so much more versatile.
-They should work well at Walt Disney World or Disneyland, too.
-If you do get these and plan to wear them with socks, make sure to get quick-dry ones.
+If you want a more traditional shoe, we’ve been researching hybrid water/athletic shoes for wearing at the beach and on when we go hiking on wet trails, and the best options we’ve found are these shoes for men and the RYKA Hydro (for women).
+These are slightly more expensive than normal water shoes like the cheap ones you’d find at Wal-Mart, but they are so much more versatile.

 Now that you’re outfitted to sweat and/or get wet, it’s time to do exactly that.
-Like I stated above, riding attractions like Splash Mountain, Grizzly River Run, and Kali River Rapids repeatedly are the obvious things to do.
+Like I stated above, riding attractions like Kali River Rapids repeatedly are the obvious things to do.
 Obviously, spending time in your resort pool is another option, but that’s not really in the spirit of this article.